 Milton B.: No outside obligations related to the university other than classes.

 Michael D: TA and undergraduate researcher for a combined 20 hours a week.
-Office hours are 1:30 PM – 3:00 PM every Wednesday and Friday.
+Office hours are TBD but will be chosen so that they do not interfere.
 A member of the CSU on campus, which meets Thursdays from 7:30 PM – 9:00 PM.

 Onoriode O.: Is a field technician on call that may need to head to work on short notice, often outside of Tallahassee.
 Does not work on Sundays but can be flexible if needed.

-Jackson R.: Works as a service technician at CCS within the FAMU-FSU College of Engineering on Mondays and Fridays.
+Jackson R.: Works as a service technician at CCS within the FAMU-FSU College of Engineering on Mondays, WednesdaysFridays.
 Is flexible on those days for standup meetings but generally unavailable for full-length meetings unless an exception is made.

 Zachary S.: Works as a part-time engineering intern remotely.
 Time obligation is at most ten hours a week, without a set schedule concerning workdays each week.